rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

 - There is a single argument of type System.String.
 - Returns CdmUpgradeRecommendationReply.
-### isvmwaremanagementenabled
-- The isvmwaremanagementenabled subcommand takes no arguments.
-- Returns System.Boolean.
 ### iszrsavailableforlocation
 Checks if Zone Redundant Storage (ZRS) is available for a given combination of account, region, subscription and service tier.